BDC Hamburger Icon

 What is PayPal?

-Once your money gets to PayPal’s merchant account, it credits your business PayPal account.
-You can then choose to either keep the money in your PayPal account to pay your business expenses or transfer it to your bank account.
-Unlike with a merchant account, this last step is not automatic.
+6. You can either keep funds in your PayPal account to pay business expenses or manually transfer them to your bank account (unlike a merchant account, this step is not automatic).

 What is PayPal Zettle?